 I remain sufficiently intrigued by the possibilities of bioresonance therapy that I have purchased my own bioresonance frequency generator and use it regularly on myself, and will continue to do so.

 I am also starting to use it with clients and early results have been mixed.
-Some people have felt benefit, and others found no change in their symptoms.
-I will continue to offer this service to more people on an experimental and voluntary basis only.
+Some people have felt considerable benefit, and others found no change in their symptoms.
+I will continue to offer this service to more people on an experimental basis only.